 "I don't discuss my salary information because I don't want people to know how much I make," says Lauren Hughs, an investment banker.
 "I don't always feel comfortable with people knowing my salary because I don't want them to look at me as a woman and assume I don't deserve it.
 I work hard, late into the night all week, and earn my paychecks.
 But it's no one's business."

-"Like the majority of business professionals I know, I don't talk about my salary," says Crystal McFerran, VP of marketing at Velo IT Group.
+"Like the majority of business professionals I know, I don't talk about my salary," says Crystal McFerran, CMO at The 20.
 "I don't think there's a benefit in discussing salary, particularly with coworkers, as it breeds resentment and jealousy.
 It's a double-edged sword — there's guilt associated with finding out you're making more money than your peers (and the possibility of resentment from others); and, on the opposite end, finding out you make less than your peers would evoke feelings of inadequacy.
 As a society, we correlate income with success.
 (Also, it's difficult to make an apples-to-apples comparison, as it's extremely rare to find someone whose experience, education and credentials mirror your own.)"

 "I do not share my salary simply because I do not want people in my pockets," says Ashley Ogbonna, a federal government attorney.
 "People will hear my salary and think I have money to waste or freely give out without knowing all of the bills I have.
 I also am a humble person, who does not want to intimidate anyone with what I make.
 I am pretty sure that as a federal government attorney, people would be surprised about what I make.
 Unless a person is interested in my same position in the federal government, then knowing my salary is not needed information."

 AnnaMarie Houlis is a multimedia journalist and an adventure aficionado with a keen cultural curiosity and an affinity for solo travel.
 She's an editor by day and a travel blogger at HerReport.org by night.